simonmichael/hledger_site/src/ledger.md

 It is written in Haskell, which helps with correctness and maintainability.
 It tries to reimplement Ledger's best parts in more depth, with more consistency and robustness.

-Compared to hledger, Ledger has

-- assisted lot tracking for investment transactions
-- a data format supporting embedded code (value expressions, python expressions..)
-- more speed with large files
-- a C++ API.

 Compared to Ledger, hledger has

 - more active maintenance and support (since 2008).
 There's a new release every quarter.